EdDuarte/website/content/projects/vokter.md

 markup: mmark
 ---

-What started as a simple project called Argus (from [*Argus Panoptes*](https://en.wikipedia.org/wiki/Argus_Panoptes), the all-seeing giant from Greek mythology) for a University class in Distributed Architecture, it is currently my most ambitious and complex open-source library, now known as Vokter (Norwegian for *watcher*).
+What started as a simple project for a University class in Distributed Architecture, which I named Argus (from [*Argus Panoptes*](https://en.wikipedia.org/wiki/Argus_Panoptes), the all-seeing giant of Greek mythology), it is currently one of my most ambitious and complex libraries, now known as Vokter (Norwegian for *watcher*).

-[Vokter](https://github.com/vokter/vokter) is a high-performance, scalable library that combines [Locality-Sensitive Hashing for K-Shingles](https://github.com/edduarte/near-neighbor-search), [a fork of DiffMatchPatch](https://github.com/edduarte/indexed-diff-match-patch),
+[Vokter](https://github.com/vokter/vokter) is a high-performance, scalable Java library that combines [Locality-Sensitive Hashing for K-Shingles](https://github.com/edduarte/near-neighbor-search), [a fork of DiffMatchPatch](https://github.com/edduarte/indexed-diff-match-patch),